rcifw/rcifw.github.io/docs/software/jupyter-notebook.md

 ![Screenshot of a Jupyter notebook](../images/jupyter-screenshot-1.png)

-Python code in the Jupyter notebook will run on the worker node, and results will be rendered in your local machine's web browser.
+Python code in the Jupyter notebook will run on the compute node, and results will be rendered in your local machine's web browser.
 For example:

 ![Screenshot of a Jupyter notebook](../images/jupyter-screenshot-2.png)

-When you are finished, close your web browser and, on the worker node, press `Ctrl + C`.
+When you are finished, close your web browser and, on the compute node, press `Ctrl + C`.
 You will be promped with:

 ```
 Shutdown this Jupyter server (y/[n])?